Cheng326CTWu/MIPSProcessor/README.md

 ## Overview

 This project contains implementation of a pipelined and non-pipelined MIPS Processor.
-Once this project is completed, there will be a more detailed guide detailing the process which was undertaken in the development of this project in the section down below.
+Once this project is completed, there will be a more detailed guide detailing the process which was undertaken in the development of this project in the wiki.

 **NOTE:** projects in this repo are done solely without any hardware (i.e. a FPGA dev board).
 Projects in this repo will eventually be verified on some hardware platform which will be indicated later on in the section below.